Breast milk remains the safest and most nutritious alternative to baby formula for infant feeding.

 Breast Milk: The Ultimate Alternative

 Breast milk offers unmatched nutritional value and immune protection.
-It adapts dynamically to an infant’s needs over time, providing antibodies that shield against infections and allergies.
+It adapts dynamically to an infant’s needs over time, providing components that help protect against infections.
 For mothers who cannot breastfeed directly but can express milk, pumped breast milk stored properly is an excellent alternative.

-Expressed breast milk can be refrigerated or frozen for later use without significant loss of nutrients if handled correctly.
-In cases where maternal milk supply is low, supplementing with donor milk from certified human milk banks provides a safe option closer to natural feeding than formula.
+Expressed breast milk can be refrigerated or frozen for later use without major loss of quality when handled correctly.
+Following CDC’s breast milk storage guidelines helps keep expressed milk safe for later feeds.
+In cases where maternal milk supply is low, supplementing with donor milk from certified human milk banks can provide an option closer to natural feeding than standard formula.

 Benefits of Breast Milk Over Formula

-• Immune Protection: Contains antibodies that help fight infections.
+- Immune Protection: Contains antibodies and bioactive compounds that help fight infections.

-While breastfeeding may not always be feasible due to medical or personal reasons, it remains the safest first alternative to baby formula whenever possible.
+While breastfeeding may not always be feasible due to medical, supply, or personal reasons, it remains the safest first alternative to baby formula whenever possible.

 Donor Human Milk: A Trusted Option

-When mothers cannot produce enough milk or are unable to breastfeed due to health conditions such as HIV infection or medication use, donor human milk from licensed milk banks is a valuable resource.
-These banks screen donors rigorously for infectious diseases and pasteurize the milk to ensure safety.
+When mothers cannot produce enough milk or are unable to breastfeed, donor human milk from screened milk banks is a valuable resource.
+Reputable milk banks screen donors carefully and pasteurize the milk to improve safety before distribution.

 How Donor Milk Is Processed